Andrianarivelo/Agents_collection/README.md

 # Agents_collection

-A curated set of Claude Code subagents, tuned for Python/Qt desktop development (the pyBer behavioral-neuroscience app), scientific data analysis, and ML/RL research, plus general-purpose engineering helpers.
+A curated set of Claude Code subagents for scientists.

 Most agents are drawn from [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents)